hal/elemento/README.md

 Elemento provides support for dependency injection in HTML templates using [Dagger](https://google.github.io/dagger/) or [GIN](https://code.google.com/p/google-gin/).
 If one of these libraries is on the classpath, the annotation processor will place a `@javax.inject.Inject` annotation on the generated constructor.

 See the [samples](#samples) how this works and how you can inject the templates classes into other classes.

-# Helper Methods

-Besides the builder API and the HTML templates, Elemento comes with a bunch of static helper methods that roughly fall into three categories:

-1. Element iterator / stream methods
-1. Element append, insert & remove methods
-1. Misc element helper methods (show, hide, toggle CSS classes)

-See the API documentation of [Elements](http://rawgit.com/hal/elemento/site/apidocs/org/jboss/gwt/elemento/core/Elements.html) for more details.

-# J2CL / GWT3

-Elemento is ready to be used with J2CL and GWT 3.
-It has no dependencies to `gwt-user`.
-There are methods that use safe HTML classes.
-But these classes are taken from [`org.gwtproject.safehtml:safehtml`](https://github.com/Vertispan/gwt-safehtml/).
-In case you still need to use the safe HTML classes from `gwt-user`, you can switch to versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`.
-In general Elemento provides different branches which produce the following versions:

-- The main branches `develop` and `master` have no `gwt-user` dependency.
-They use safe HTML classes from `org.gwtproject.safehtml:safehtml`.
-These branches produce versions `HEAD-SNAPSHOT` resp. `x.y.z`
-- The branch `gwt2` use safe HTML classes from `gwt-user`.
-This branch produces versions `GWT2-SNAPSHOT` resp. `x.y.z-gwt2`

-Methods to convert from `com.google.gwt.user.client.ui.Widget` and `com.google.gwt.dom.client.Element` to `elemental2.dom.HTMLElement` and vice versa are part of class `org.jboss.gwt.elemento.core.Widgets` in module `elemento-widget`.
-This module is available in all versions and branches and has obvisiouly a dependeny to `gwt-user`.

 # Samples